 [Rapporteur comments] Do not see the problem if same key, same COUNT value is used for the same data.
 Should not it same as retransmission?

+Based on offline clarification, the first RRCReconfigurationComplete message and the second RRCReconfigurationComplete message are NOT always exactly the same, i.e., some parameters such as rrcTransactionID, uplinkTxDirectCurrentList, rlf-InfoAvailable could be different.

 Proposal 7:To discuss during online session, in case both the failure cell and the selected target cell for recovery is configured without a key update, whether there is security issue if same COUNT value and same key is used for the same message, but to different target cells as mentioned in R2-2010205;